10 Best Industrials Moat Stocks for November 2025

 Key Catalysts

-• High switching costs for enterprise clients
+• High switching costs and recurring revenue streams

 Risk Factors

-• Dependence on insurance sector growth
+• Customer concentration in insurance sector

 Veralto Corporation (VLTO)